 1. Copyright Duration

 The end of the calendar year is also the beginning of the expiration of copyright for many works.
-What books, images and other works that you use entered the public domain on 1 January 2021?
+Each 1 January, review and determine which books, images and other works that you use have entered the public domain.
 Check to see whether you’re still trying to obtain permission for (or perhaps avoiding the use of) content that's now freely available and in the public domain.
 Public domain works are free to use and even adapt without payment or permissions.
+Here's a primer on the public domain.

 When did you last check your copyright permissions and licensing agreements?
 Are there any permissions and licenses that have expired or are expiring?
 Also ask yourself: